-Tara Patricia Cookson is Assistant Professor at the School of Public Policy and Global Affairs (SPPGA) at the University of British Columbia.
+Tara Patricia Cookson is Assistant Professor and Tier 2 Canada Research Chair in Gender, Development, and Global Public Policy at the School of Public Policy and Global Affairs (SPPGA) at the University of British Columbia.
 Tara is also an Associate Member of UBC’s Geography Department.
 She uses ethnographic and quantitative methods to study how power operates in development policy, with a focus on gender data, social protection, and care work.
 Her approach to public scholarship integrates academic research, practice-oriented publications, and direct engagement with international policy processes.

 Dr. Cookson is the author of Unjust Conditions: Women’s Work and the Hidden Cost of Cash Transfer Programs (University of California Press, Open Access), winner of the Globe Book Award (American Association of Geographers), the Sarah A. Whaley Prize (National Women’s Studies Association), and a Development Studies Book Award Honorable Mention (International Studies Association).
 Her research has been published in Antipode, Gender Place & Culture, the International Journal of Feminist Politics, and Global Public Health.
 She regularly contributes commentary and analysis to outlets such as Devex, the Stanford Social Innovation Review, and the Toronto Star.

 Dr. Cookson co-founded Ladysmith, a feminist research collective that connects academic scholarship to practitioner problem solving by helping international organizations collect, analyze and take action on gender data.
 She has collaborated with global development institutions such as UN Women, the International Labour Organization, UNICEF, Global Affairs Canada, USAID, Action Against Hunger, and the OECD-DAC Governance Network.